kuchbhiarnav/Bike-sales-dashboard/README.md

 ## Table of content
 - Demo
 - Overview
-- Features
+- About The Features
 - Preprocessing
 - Use of Macros
-- Pivot Tables
+- Working on Pivot Tables
-- Dashboard
+- Assembling everything in the Dashboard

-## Demo
-link:

 ## Overview